Adityakv23/AI_AGENT_PROTOTYPE/README.md

 ## 📋 Project Overview

 This project implements an AI agent prototype that automates the task of summarizing academic research papers.
-The agent uses advanced AI techniques including fine-tuned models, multi-agent collaboration, RAG (Retrieval-Augmented Generation), and comprehensive evaluation metrics.
+The agent uses advanced AI techniques, including fine-tuned models, multi-agent collaboration, RAG (Retrieval-Augmented Generation), and comprehensive evaluation metrics.

 ### **Core Task**
 The manual task being automated is **academic paper summarization** - a time-consuming but critical task for researchers, students, and academics who need to quickly understand and digest large volumes of research literature.

-## 🎯 Core Features (Mandatory)
+## Core Features (Mandatory)

-### 1. Fine-Tuned Model with LoRA ✅
+### 1. Fine-Tuned Model with LoRA

 **Why LoRA?**
 - **Parameter Efficiency**: Trains less than 1% of total parameters versus full fine-tuning